USA TODAY Sports. Pictured: Ezekiel Elliott and Landon Collins

 Now, comfortably at +3, oddsmakers have yet to give the market a chance to take Dallas at -2.5.

 It appears both public and sharp bettors are on the under, which is getting more than 60% of bets and dollars.
-The total has fallen from 43.5 to 42 since opening at BookMaker. — John Ewing
+The total has fallen from 43.5 to 42 since opening. — John Ewing

 Trends to know: Fading the Cowboys at home has treated bettors well over the past few seasons.
 Since Jason Garrett took over as head coach, the Boys are 23-36-1 (39%) ATS in Dallas, offering a 19% return on investment to bettors taking their opponents. — Danny Donahue